openhab/openhab-addons/bundles/org.openhab.automation.jsscripting/README.md

 The JSScripting binding  will load scripts from `automation/js` in the user configuration directory.
 The system will automatically reload scripts when changes are detected to files.
-Local variable state is not persisted among reloads, see using the [cache](#cache) for a connivent way to persist objects.
+Local variable state is not persisted among reloads, see using the [cache](#cache) for a convenient way to persist objects.

 File based rules can be created in 2 different ways: using [JSRule](#jsrule) or the [Rule Builder](#rule-builder).